BGDragos/milestone-project-1/README.md

 ### Media

-  - I found during the coding of this project loads of issues for view in different screen sizes.
+  - I found during the coding of this project lots of issues for view in different screen sizes.
+Now I am happy how everything's looking.

   - All the pictures used in this <i>website</i> are under my ownership.